Ellie Carpenter: Canberra United FC

-2018–2020: Portland Thorns
+Portland Thorns

 Carpenter became the youngest player in NWSL history when she made her debut for the Portland Thorns FC on 9 May 2018.
 Ten days later, she became the youngest scorer in league history after netting the game-winning goal against the Washington Spirit 22 days after her 18th birthday.
 Carpenter was a starting defender in 16 of the 19 games she played during the 2018 season and scored one goal.
 Portland finished in second place during the regular season and advanced to the NWSL Playoffs.
-After defeating Reign FC 2–1 during the semifinals, Portland was defeated 3–0 by the North Carolina Courage in the Final.
+After defeating Reign FC 2–1 during the semi-finals, Portland was defeated 3–0 by the North Carolina Courage in the Final.

 Carpenter was a starting defender in 16 of the 19 games she played in during the 2019 NWSL season.
-Portland finished in third place during the regular season and advanced to the Playoffs where they were defeated by Chicago Red Stars 1–0 in the semifinals.
+Portland finished in third place during the regular season and advanced to the Playoffs where they were defeated by Chicago Red Stars 1–0 in the semi-finals.

-2019–2020: Melbourne City FC (loan)
+Melbourne City FC (loan)

 In October 2019, Carpenter joined Melbourne City on a one-season loan.
 She was a starting defender in all 14 matches and scored two goals.
 On 20 February 2020, Carpenter scored a brace against her former team, Western Sydney Wanderers, lifting Melbourne to a 4–0 win and the league premiership.
 After advancing to the Final Stages, Carpenter helped Melbourne City win the Grand Final shutting out Sydney FC 1–0.
 Carpenter was named Young Footballer of the Year award for the third consecutive time in July 2020.

-2020–present: Olympique Lyonnais
+Lyon

-In June 2020, the Thorns announced the transfer of Carpenter to Olympique Lyonnais,.
+In June 2020, the Thorns announced the transfer of Carpenter to Lyon.
 On 3 July, she signed a contract that extends to 2023.
-On 14 August 2020, she made her first appearance for the French club in a 4-0 friendly victory over PSV Eindhoven and provided an assist for Nikita Parris.
+On 14 August 2020, she made her first appearance for the French club in a 4–0 friendly victory over PSV Eindhoven and provided an assist for Nikita Parris.
+She scored her first goal for Lyon in the 2–1 victory against Bordeaux on 27 September.
 Carpenter was an unused sub in the Champions League final win against Wolfsburg.

 She won her second Champions League in 2022, with her club beat Barcelona 3–1, though she was forced to be substituted in just over 20 minutes due to an injury.

-On 28 June 2022, Olympique Lyonnais extended their contract with Carpenter until 30 June 2026.
+On 28 June 2022, Lyon extended their contract with Carpenter until 30 June 2026.

+Chelsea

+On 2 July 2025, Chelsea announced the transfer of Carpenter from Lyon on a four-year deal.
+In her debut match Carpenter played as an aggressive wing-back assisting the opening goal of the 2025–26 season with a lovely cross to Aggie Beever-Jones who scored a close range goal in a 31st-minute opener.